SFULibrary/islandora_rest_ingester/README.md

 -r/--relationship <argument>
      Predicate describing relationship of object to its parent.
 Default is isMemberOfCollection.

+-c/--checksum_type <argument>
+     Checksum type to apply to datastreams.
+Use "none" to not apply checksums.
+Default is SHA-1.

 -l/--log/--log <argument>
      Path to the log.
 Default is ./rest_ingest.log